 - the phrase would regularly be: adhaltras fear na cruinne.

 There are situation where slégar is prevented.
 One of them is that an eclipsed noun in genitive blocks slégar in subsequent nouns:

-- ré néimh bhfáinne fir óir is the regular way to say ‘to brightness of a golden man’s ring’ (níamh ‘brightness’ is a feminine noun, it does not lenite its attribute, fir ‘a man’s’, in genitive),
+- ré néimh bhfáinne fir óir is the regular way to say ‘to brightness of a golden man’s ring’ (bhfáinne ‘of a ring’ is an io-stem masculine noun in genitive, it allows its attribute – fir ‘a man’s’, in genitive – to stay unlenited),

 - ré néimh fháinne fhir óir and ré néimh fháinne fir óir are correct with slégar applied (eclipsis turned lenition on bhfáinne, and also possible slégar on fir),

 bhfáinne fhiróir is incorrect (because bhfáinne is eclipsed, the subsequent fir must stay unlenited and slégar cannot be applied to it).